-- On the Relay UK app, simply tap the 999 button and then confirm to make an emergency call - or if you're using NGT Lite, call 18000 on your phone's dialler.
+- On the Relay UK app, simply tap the 999 button and then confirm to make an emergency call – or call 18000 on your phone’s dialler.

 - You’ll connect to 999 and a Relay Assistant.

-- Tell them which service you need then follow their responses in the app’s conversation window.
+- Tell them which service you need and follow their replies in the app’s conversation window.

 1. Call 18000.